In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Example 1:

-*_SQL_CMD, indicates that the user SQL requests of the current database consume excessive CPU resources.
-The root cause may be data distribution imbalance, ODP routing errors, and so on.You can run the following SQL statement to locate the high-consumption SQL statements.
+*_SQL_CMDindicates that the user SQL requests of the current database consume excessive CPU resources.
+The root cause may be data distribution imbalance, ODP routing errors, and so on.You can run the following SQL statement to locate high-consumption SQL statements.

 obclient(root@sys)[oceanbase]> SELECT ash.tenant_id as tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, -- Operator ID program, module, action, time_model, name.name as event, count(*) as cnt, max(sample_time), min(sample_time) FROM oceanbase.CDB_WR_ACTIVE_SESSION_HISTORY ash LEFT JOIN oceanbase.V$EVENT_NAME name on ash.event_no = name.`event#` WHERE sample_time BETWEEN '2025-09-09 20:00:00' AND '2025-09-09 20:10:00' AND svr_ip = '192.168.1.1' AND tenant_id = 1002 AND program LIKE '%_SQL_CMD%' -- Filter user SQL requests GROUP BY tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, program, module, action, time_model, event ORDER BY cnt desc LIMIT 200;Example 2:

 *_RPC_PROCESS*, which indicates that excessive CPU resources are consumed in processing RPC requests.
-The root cause may be that a series of background tasks, such as minor and major compactions, consume excessive CPU resources.
-The leader node of a tenant accepts more internal RPC/inner SQL requests.You can run the following SQL statement to locate the high-consumption SQL statements.
+The root cause may be that a series of background tasks, such as major compactions, consume excessive CPU resources.
+The leader node of a tenant accepts more internal RPC/inner SQL requests.You can run the following SQL to locate high-consumption SQL statements.

 obclient(root@sys)[oceanbase]> SELECT ash.tenant_id as tenant_id, svr_ip, svr_port, sql_id, program, module, action, time_model, name.name as event, count(*) as cnt, max(sample_time), min(sample_time) FROM oceanbase.CDB_WR_ACTIVE_SESSION_HISTORY ash LEFT JOIN oceanbase.V$EVENT_NAME name on ash.event_no = name.`event#` WHERE sample_time BETWEEN '2025-09-09 20:00:00' AND '2025-09-09 20:10:00' AND svr_ip = '192.168.1.100' AND tenant_id = 1 AND (program LIKE '%_RPC_PROCESS%') GROUP BY tenant_id, svr_ip, svr_port, sql_id, program, module, action, time_model, event ORDER BY cnt desc LIMIT 200;Example 3:

 *PX*or*_DAS_*, which indicates that excessive CPU resources are consumed in remote execution.
-The root cause may be that the concurrency level of PX parallel execution is not set properly.You can run the following SQL statement to locate the high-consumption SQL statements.
+The root cause may be that the concurrency level of PX parallel execution is improperly set.You can run the following SQL to locate high-consumption SQL statements.

 obclient(root@sys)[oceanbase]> SELECT ash.tenant_id as tenant_id, svr_ip, svr_port, sql_id, program, module, action, time_model, name.name as event, count(*) as cnt, max(sample_time), min(sample_time) FROM oceanbase.CDB_WR_ACTIVE_SESSION_HISTORY ash LEFT JOIN oceanbase.V$EVENT_NAME name on ash.event_no = name.`event#` WHERE sample_time BETWEEN '2025-09-09 20:00:00' AND '2025-09-09 20:10:00' AND svr_ip = '192.168.1.1' AND tenant_id = 1002 AND (IN_PX_EXECUTION = 'Y' or IN_REMOTE_DAS_EXECUTION = 'Y') GROUP BY tenant_id, svr_ip, svr_port, sql_id, program, module, action, time_model, event ORDER BY cnt desc LIMIT 200;